Foreign Language Requirement

 - You take a language placement test through Stanford's Language Center, and place into the 3rd+ year.

-Information on the proficiency exams found here.
+Information on the proficiency exams can be found here.

 *If English is your second language and you have not taken the language proficiency exam, you must submit an official letter to the IR Office detailing that English is your second language, which language is your first, and where you lived outside of the U.S. to have this requirement reviewed and potentially waived.